Castanopsis motleyana

 Castanopsis motleyana is a tree in the family Fagaceae.
 It is named for the botanist James Motley.

 Description

 Castanopsis motleyana grows as a tree up to 40 m tall with a trunk diameter of up to 70 cm.
 The cracked or scaly bark is reddish to brown.
 The coriaceous leaves measure up to 25 cm long.
 Its conical to ovoid nuts measure up to 2.5 cm long.

 Distribution and habitat

 Castanopsis motleyana is native to Borneo and the Philippines.
-Its habitat is hill dipterocarp forests up to 500 m altitude.
+Its habitat is hill dipterocarp forests up to 500 m elevation.